 - Turn the angel food cake into a trifle.
 All you’ll need are whipped cream and fruits or berries, and you’re all set!

 Yes, you should!
-Just like other cakes, the best way to store angel food cake is to refrigerate it.
+Just like other cakes, the best way to store angel food cake desserts is to refrigerate them.

 Place the cake in a sealable container and refrigerate for up to two days.

 We are sorry that this post was not useful for you!

 Let us improve this post!

 Tell us how we can improve this post?